Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: Formalism

 where $P_{K}^{\alpha, \beta}(z)$, $h_{K}^{\alpha,\beta}$ and $W_{\ell}(z)$ are the Jacobi polynomial, its norm and weight function respectively, with $\alpha=(3N-8)/2$ and $\beta=\ell+\frac{1}{2}$.
-The CDE is solved using hyperspherical adiabatic approximation (HAA)~\cite{HAA}.
-The HAA basically reduces the whole $3{\mathcal{N}}$ dimensional problem to an effective one dimensional one.
-In HAA, the coupled potential matrix $V_{KK^{\prime}}$ along with the diagonal hypercentrifugal repulsion is diagonalized to get an effective potential $\omega_0(r)$ as the lowest eigen value of the matrix for a particular value of $r$.
+The CDEs are solved using the hyperspherical adiabatic approximation (HAA)~\cite{HAA}.
+The HAA basically reduces the whole $3{\mathcal{N}}$ dimensional problem to an effective one-dimensional problem.
+In the HAA, the coupled potential matrix $V_{KK^{\prime}}$ along with the diagonal hypercentrifugal repulsion is diagonalized to get an effective potential $\omega_0(r)$ as the lowest eigen value of the matrix for a particular value of $r$.